Lightnet/cpm_cmake_sdl2/README.md

  - https://stackoverflow.com/questions/10383021/how-do-i-run-a-bat-file-from-cmake

+# Note:
+  -

+# imgui:
+  There are two imgui github repo for c and c++.

-Note if you have security protect program it error in imgui.
+  - if you have security protect program it error in imgui.
 As well other program which required compile with support third parties.